 WHEN REAL TRAINS RAN IN WILDWOOD CREST

-The photo (bottom right) from the early 1950s shows a passenger train on New Jersey Ave. between Fern Rd. and Palm Rd.
+The steam locomotive photo from the early 1950s shows a passenger train on New Jersey Ave. between Fern Rd. and Palm Rd.